cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 The tags will be processed and automatically added to all the resources provisioned in the infrastructure.

-## Excluding templates from processing by Atmos
+## Excluding templates in stack manifest from processing by Atmos

 If you need to provide `Go` templates to external systems (e.g. ArgoCD or Datadog) verbatim and prevent Atmos from processing the templates, use **double curly braces + backtick + double curly braces** instead of just **double curly braces**: